-Laboratory tests at Tweed.
+Laboratory tests at Nutriset Group.
 (Photo credit: JF Lange)

 Globalization, changes in taste and agribusiness innovations, as well as changes in demographics and urban geography have caused an upheaval in food habits in developing countries.
 In a context where agricultural raw materials are subject to speculation, even though their availability is crucial for millions of individuals, the Nutriset Group has chosen to mobilize company teams on the optimal use of plant raw materials that are mainly grown and transformed in emerging areas.
 Ensuring access to animal proteins for the seven—and soon to be nine—billion people on the planet will be a real challenge for the agribusiness industry.
 In addition, food choices focusing on animal proteins have an impact on the environment.
 Today, we need alternatives.

-This is why the Nutriset Group created Tweed in 2014.
-This research entity is at the crossroads of the various company businesses and directly echoes their mandate: "work together to provide access to high-quality food".
+This is why the Nutriset Group created in 2014 a research entity at the crossroads of the various company businesses and directly echoes their mandate.